juliencol/unify/README.md

 Unify is an open source progressive web application to manage school events at ISEP.
 Among a lot of other amazing features, it allow every student club to create and update events and every student to register to events.

 # Stack
-Everything is handle with the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework [Ruby on Rails](https://rubyonrails.org/), very easy to pick up.
+Everything is handled with the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework [Ruby on Rails](https://rubyonrails.org/), very easy to pick up.
 The frontend is built in classic HTML, Sass, Bootstrap and Vanilla JavaScript.
 The database is PostgreSQL and requests are handled with the ORM [Active Record](https://guides.rubyonrails.org/active_record_basics.html).
 Images are hosted on [cloudinary](https://cloudinary.com/).

 # Infrastructure
-The app is hosted on heroku under the domain name [unifyisep.com](https://www.unifyisep.com/).The staging environment simulates a production environment to test eveyrthing before pushing code to production.
+The app is hosted on heroku under the domain name [unifyisep.com](https://www.unifyisep.com/).
+The staging environment simulates a production environment to test eveyrthing before pushing code to production.
 We follow a continuous deployment workflow automated with the master branch.
-The heroku pipeline can be accessed [here] (https://dashboard.heroku.com/pipelines/36cfdc96-548e-4d63-ae8c-e7e241667257).
+The heroku pipeline can be accessed [here](https://dashboard.heroku.com/pipelines/36cfdc96-548e-4d63-ae8c-e7e241667257).

 # App structure
 In the MVC pattern, each model has an associated controller with a specific number of actions (i.e. functions / methods).
 Each action is associated to a view which is an html file displaying the content of a page. </br>